sharandac/powermeter/README.md

 # powermeter

 A not so simple smartmeter based on ESP32.
 Supports the complete setup via web interface, MQTT and live monitoring via web interface.
+IO ports are supported which can be switched depending on measured values.
+A simple OLED driver for simple value outputs.
+Everything can also be set via web interface.<br>
+<h3 style="color:#00ff00">Note: From version 2022110101 a complete reconfiguration is required.</h3>
+<h3 style="color:#ff0000">Danger: Working with 110V or 230V is dangerous!</h3>

 # Install